AU-HCI/website/markdown/index.md

 ## Turning in Homework

-All homework and project are to be turned in via your private Git repository.
+All homework will be turned in via D2L.

 There are two deadlines for this course:

-- Deadline: By 11:59pm on the Thursday after the assignment is released.
+- Deadline: By 11:59pm on the Wednesday the week after the assignment is released.
-- Hard Deadline: By 11:59pm on the Friday eight days after the assignment is released.
+- Hard Deadline: By 11:59pm on the Friday the week after the assignment is released.

 The precise dates will be on each assignment.